-All incoming students are required to take a math placement entrance exam prior to the beginning of their first semester, with exception to those who have already taken college level Pre-Calculus I with a passing grade of C or higher.
-Based on the results of the math placement exam, you may be placed in Survey of Math or Pre-Calculus 1, with possible addition of 1-2 semesters of mathematics lab if remedial support is needed.
+All incoming students including transfer students are required to take a math placement entrance exam prior to the beginning of their first semester, with exception to those who have already taken college level Pre-Calculus I with a passing grade of C or higher.
+Based on the results of the math placement exam, you will be placed in the appropriate mathematics class, with the possible addition of 1-2 semesters of mathematics lab if remedial support is needed.